yusanshui/blog/kubernetes/storage/rook.ceph.md

   + kind
   + kubectl
   + helm
+* [local cluster for testing](../basic/local.cluster.for.testing.md) have been read and practised
 * [local static provisioner](local.static.provisioner.md) have been read and practised
 * we recommend to use [qemu machine](../../qemu/README.md) because we will modify the devices: /dev/loopX